 Julia Sankey, Ph.D

-Dr. Sankey’s research group’s project this year is on the latest Cretaceous Hell Creek Formation of North Dakota.
-This is from the last few million years before the mass extinction that wiped out the dinosaurs 65.5 million years ago.
-Student researchers will: a) read the relevant literature; b) learn how to identify teeth from dinosaurs and other vertebrates; c) analyze and photograph these fossils; and d) help write up abstracts and prepare presentations and posters on these results.
-Students and Dr. Sankey will present their research at two conferences in 2018: 1) at the Western Association of Vertebrate Paleontology annual conference in Utah in February and 2) at the Society of Vertebrate Paleontology annual conference in New Mexico in October.
+Dr. Sankey’s Paleobiology Research Group is working on the mass extinction that wiped out the dinosaurs 65.5 million years ago at the Cretaceous/Paleogene (K/P) boundary.
+We are working on samples of small vertebrate fossils screened from several localities measured to the K/P boundary.
+Student researchers will do the following this year: a) read the relevant literature; b) learn how to identify teeth from dinosaurs and other vertebrates; c) curate the fossils (label, catalog, and enter data into Excel); d) take photographs of the fossils and produce publication-quality figures of these fossils; e) help write abstracts, papers, and posters on these results; and f) present their research at professional conferences.
+Students and Dr. Sankey will attend two professional conferences in the 2018-2019 school year: 1) The Society of Vertebrate Paleontology annual meeting in New Mexico in October and 2) The Western Association of Vertebrate Paleontology annual meeting in Oregon in March.
 All expenses will be paid to go the conferences.
 Dr. Sankey is willing to serve as a research mentor to students from all STEM disciplines.

 Elvin Aleman, Ph.D